-Services to treat kidney disease

-Covered services include:

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible)

-\$0 copayment for each Medicare-covered kidney disease education services.

-10% - 20% coinsurance depending on the Medicare-covered kidney dialysis and other ESRD care and treatment services.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copayment for each Medicare-covered kidney disease education services.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 10% - 20% coinsurance depending on the Medicare-covered kidney dialysis and other ESRD care and treatment services.
 10% coinsurance for in-home Medicare-covered kidney dialysis treatment services.
 20% coinsurance for all other Medicare-covered kidney dialysis treatment services.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for each Medicare-covered self-dialysis training service.
+Home dialysis equipment and supplies Please refer to Durable medical equipment (DME) and related supplies.